-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

-Filed by the e Registrant  Filed by a Party other than the Re egistrant 🗆 Chec k the a appropriate box: Conf Defin Defin minary Proxy Statement fidential, for Use of the Com nitive Proxy Statement nitive Additional Materials citing Material under Rule 14a mission Only (as permitted by Rul le 14a-6(e)(2)) otaxis, Inc. It as specified in its charter) (Name of person(s) filing prox y statement, if other than the registrant) Payn nent of f Filing Fee (Check the approp oriate box): No fe ee required.
-Fee o computed on table below per E Exchange Act Rules 14a-6(i)(4) and 0 0-11.
-(1) Title of each class of securiti ies to which transaction applies: • (2) Aggregate number of securit ties to which transaction applies: (3) Per unit price or other under calculated and state how it w pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is (4) Proposed maximum aggrega ite value of transaction: • (5) Total fee paid: Fee p paid previously with prelimina ıry materials.
-Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid or, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registrati ion Statement No.: (3) Filing Party: (4) Date Filed:
+Filed by a Party other than the Registrant \Box

+Chec k the a appropriate box: Preli minary Proxy Statement Conf fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defi nitive Proxy Statement Defi nitive Additional Materials Solic riting Material Pursuant to §240.14a-12 Stereotaxis, Inc. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement if Other Than the Registrant) Paym ent of Filing Fee (Check the appropriate box): \boxtimes No fe ee required.
+Fee o computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid lously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount previously paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party:

+(4) Date Filed: